Skip to main content

 Opportunistic Wireless Encryption

 Opportunistic wireless encryption (OWE) provides a secure integration for clients without requesting the user to input credentials or a password.
 This is accomplished through a Diffie-Hellman Key exchange.
-After a client association with the AP is complete the Diffie-Hellman key exchange allows the client and AP to create a pairwise master key (PMK) and the PMK identifier (PMKID).
+After a client association with the AP is complete the Diffie-Hellman key exchange allows the client and AP to create the PMK and the PMK identifier (PMKID).
 The PMK is used in the 4-way handshake to generate encryption keys to secure client traffic.
 Detailed in RFC 8110, OWE offers clients protection similar to SAE.

 As a replacement for "Open" authentication, there are a few items to take into consideration when using OWE.
 End devices will still not see the SSID with any security identifiers like a lock pad icon on the SSID/wireless connection.
 The encryption of data is behind the scenes and not expressly presented on the client device.
 As OWE does not provide authentication there is still no authenticated identity from the client to the access point and vice-versa.
 This is still an inherent trust that each device participating is who they say they are.